KamiSenpai64/RofiWeb/README.md

 - Run the script through Rofi by binding it to a keyboard shortcut

 - i3wm
-	For i3wm, you need to edit the config file inside ~/.config/i3/ and add the following line, with the keybind you desire and the file path you set, and reload i3wm config file ($mod+c by default)
+	For i3wm, you need to edit the config file inside ~/.config/i3/ and add the following line, with the keybind you desire and the file path you set, and reload i3wm config file ($mod+l by default)

 	```
 	bindsym $mod+l exec /path/to/rofi-web.sh browser search_engine